jeffzi/pandas-select/docs/examples.rst

 based on datatype or the column names with a regex.

-Similarly to :func:`sklearn.compose.make_column_selector`, `pandas-select` selectors can be fed to :class:`sklearn.compose.ColumnTransformer` via the wrapper :class:`ColumnSelector`.
+Similarly to :func:`sklearn.compose.make_column_selector`, `pandas-select` selectors can be fed to :class:`sklearn.compose.ColumnTransformer` via the wrapper :class:`~pandas_select.sklearn.ColumnSelector`.

 `pandas-select` makes the intent clearer and enables for more complex selection.